blenessy/AMCL.jl/README.md

 julia -e 'using Pkg; Pkg.activate("."); Pkg.test()'
 ```

+# Frequently Asked Questions

+## My Application hangs for a while when using this lib

+If you are using the `csprng()` method, it will generate random seed from `/dev/random`,
+which will "hang" by design if there is not enough entropy in the pool.

+Try re-running your app with the `JULIA_DEBUG=AMCL` environment variable and look for
+the `got seed from OS` console log to confirm that your application is **not**
+stuck waiting for more entropy.

 # Contibutions

 Are most welcome.
 However, please note the objective of this project.